 For more information or to register, contact Anna at firstname.lastname@example.org or phone 0800 226 237.

 Massage available on the Kāpiti Coast

-We offer a massage service for people with a cancer diagnosis.
+We offer a subsidised massage service for people impacted by cancer.
 A trained massage therapist provides this service.

 Please download the following medical approval form and get your doctor or oncologist to fill it out before your session.